DanielStoi/2048-AI/README.md

 User can control the "strength" of the AI.

 This project includes a replica of the 2048 game include a GUI dependent on the pygame module.
+Run "run2048.py" to execute code, and "stimulated_annealing_algorithm.py" to train a classifier

 this project is my solo work, without referencing code from any other similar project.

 ## Preformance:
-#### Version 3 (in progress):
+#### Version 3:
-- hard coded algorithm has similar performance to version 2

-- this version has an addition machine learning classifier that uses supervised learning (particularly the stimulated annealing algorithm) to train a learning algorithm (in progress)
+- this version has an addition machine learning classifier that uses supervised learning (particularly the stimulated annealing algorithm) to train a learning algorithm.

+- by using the AI classifier on maximum strength, the AI is able to reach 2048 around 70% of the time with just 30 minutes of training

+- hard coded algorithm has similar performance to version 2, reaching 2048 around 20% of the time.

+- the machine learning algorithm only controls 10 weights, so there is a natural limit to how well it can perform.
+Optimising the constraints in itself is also a problem.

 #### Version 2:
 - by seeing 2 moves ahead, AI is almost allways able to reach 1024

-- advanced AI dynamically ajusts the amount of moves it can see ahead, from 2-4, allowing it to reach 2048 25% of the time
+- advanced AI dynamically ajusts the amount of moves it can see ahead, from 2-4, allowing it to reach 2048 20% of the time